kadykov/cv-adapt/.openhands/microagents/repo.md

    - Use protocols for type-safe interfaces between models and renderers
    - Models can implement string representation for debugging
    - Example model hierarchy:
-     * Base models: CoreCompetence, Skill, GeneratorInputBase
+     * Base models: Language, LanguageValidationMixin
-     * Collection models: CoreCompetences, Skills
-     * Complex models: CV, MinimalCV
-     * Input models: ExperienceGeneratorInput, TitleGeneratorInput, etc.
+     * Language-aware models: Language-validated CV components
+     * DTOs: Decoupled data representation
    - Validation rules:
      * Use Pydantic field validators for complex validation
      * Keep validation close to the data structure
      * Validate both individual items and collections
-     * Use base models for common validation logic
+     * Implement language-specific validation
+   - Language Context Design:
+     * Thread-safe language context management
+     * Context manager for setting and resetting language
+     * Supports multilingual validation and generation
+     * Provides language-specific metadata (date formats, separators)
-   - Generator Input Models:
+   - Generator Design:
-     * All generator inputs inherit from GeneratorInputBase
-     * Common fields: cv_text, job_description, core_competences, notes
-     * CompetenceGeneratorInput has a different structure as it's the first step
-     * All other generators require core_competences from the first step
-     * Input validation is handled by models, not services
-     * Services focus on business logic, not validation
-     * Generators now use individual arguments instead of input objects
+     * Generators use language context for content generation
-     * Each generator has a `_prepare_context` method for context generation
+     * Each generator adapts content to language-specific conventions
-     * Simplified method signatures improve readability and type safety
+     * Simplified method signatures with direct language parameter
+     * Generators focus on business logic and language adaptation
+     * Context preparation method for LLM interactions
+   - Key Principles:
+     * Language is a first-class concept in the application
+     * Validation is language-aware and context-sensitive
+     * Decoupled data representation with DTOs
+     * Flexible and extensible language support

 7. Working with Renderers and DTOs:
    - Use the rendering system in `cv_adapter/renderers/` for CV output